sauravmishra1710/sauravmishra1710/README.md

 I'm Saurav!
 I'm a Senior Software Engineer majorly working in C#.Net and in the healthcare IT domain.
 Very much keen to work & contribute to the AI and Computer Vision space in the Healthcare domain. :construction_worker: :hospital:

-- :computer: I’m currently working on: 👨🏼‍💻

-    - A SNAPSHOT ENSEMBLING model to detect malarial parasites in red blood cell images.
-An implementation of the paper titled ***"Snapshot Ensembles: Train 1, get M for free"*** @ https://arxiv.org/abs/1704.00109

 - :books: :notebook: I’m currently learning Python GUI, Deep Learning and Computer Vision for Medicine & Healthcare Domain, continuously upgrading and enhancing skills on Algorithms. :nerd_face: 🐱‍👓